19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 (h) carry on the run-off of the insurance business of the failed PPF Scheme member and to set up a company to hold the insured policies of the failed PPF Scheme member;

+(ha) carry out the termination of insured policies issued by a failed PPF Scheme member and make payment out of the PPF Life Fund or the PPF General Fund to fund such termination;

+[Act 31 of 2018 wef 01/04/2019]

 (i) claim from the failed DI Scheme member for reimbursement of the amount of compensation paid to the insured depositors out of the DI Fund, together with any interest accrued thereon;

-(j) claim from the failed PPF Scheme member for reimbursement of the amount of compensation paid to the insured policy owners and beneficiaries of insured policies covered under the PPF General Fund which provide third party benefits out of the PPF Life Fund and the PPF General Fund, together with any interest accrued thereon;
+(j) claim from the failed PPF Scheme member for reimbursement of the amount of compensation paid to covered parties out of the PPF Life Fund or the PPF General Fund, together with any accrued interest;

+[Act 31 of 2018 wef 01/04/2019]

 (k) claim payment from the liquidator or provisional liquidator of a failed DI Scheme member, out of the assets of the failed DI Scheme member, for reimbursement of the amount of compensation paid to the insured depositors out of the DI Fund, together with any interest accrued thereon;

-(l) claim payment from the liquidator or provisional liquidator of a failed PPF Scheme member, out of the assets of the failed PPF Scheme member, for reimbursement of the amount of compensation paid to the insured policy owners and beneficiaries of insured policies covered under the PPF General Fund which provide third party benefits out of the PPF Life Fund or the PPF General Fund, together with any interest accrued thereon;
+(l) claim payment from the liquidator or provisional liquidator of a failed PPF Scheme member, out of the assets of the failed PPF Scheme member, for reimbursement of the amount of compensation paid to covered parties out of the PPF Life Fund or the PPF General Fund, together with any accrued interest;

+[Act 31 of 2018 wef 01/04/2019]

-(m) educate the public on the DI Scheme and the PPF Scheme.
+(m) educate the public on the DI Scheme and the PPF Scheme;

+[Act 31 of 2018 wef 01/04/2019]

+(n) submit to the liquidator of a failed DI Scheme member a consolidated proof of debt on behalf of insured depositors of a failed DI Scheme member in relation to each of their insured deposits placed with the failed DI Scheme member that exceeds the Maximum DI Coverage.

+[Act 31 of 2018 wef 01/04/2019]

 (3) The Agency shall have the power to do anything for the purpose of fulfilling its objects and discharging its functions under this Act or any other written law, or which is incidental or conducive to the fulfilment of those objects and discharge of those functions.

+(3A) Without affecting the generality of subsection (3), the Agency may —

+(a) for the purpose of making payments of compensation to insured depositors in respect of their insured deposits under the DI Scheme, raise loans by means of a charge over the assets of the DI Fund; and

+(b) for the purpose of making payments out of the PPF Life Fund or the PPF General Fund, raise loans by means of a charge over the assets of the PPF Life Fund or the PPF General Fund.

+[Act 31 of 2018 wef 01/04/2019]

-(4) Notwithstanding sections 9(4) and 34(5) and (6), the Agency may transfer to its account for the purpose of paying expenses of the Agency, moneys from the DI Fund, PPF Life Fund and PPF General Fund up to the amount approved under section 77 by the Minister as annual estimates and supplementary estimates of income and expenditure of the DI Fund, PPF Life Fund and PPF General Fund.
+(4) Notwithstanding sections 9(4) and 34(5) and (6), the Agency may transfer to its account for the purpose of paying expenses of the Agency, moneys from the DI Fund, PPF Life Fund and PPF General Fund up to the amount approved under section 77 by the Minister as estimates and supplementary estimates of income and expenditure of the DI Fund, PPF Life Fund and PPF General Fund.

+[Act 31 of 2018 wef 01/04/2019]

-### Amendment to memorandum and articles of association of Agency
+### Amendment to constitution of Agency

 58\.—(1) Notwithstanding any provision in the Companies Act (Cap.
-50), the Agency shall not amend the memorandum and articles of association of the Agency without the prior approval of the Minister.
+50), the Agency shall not amend the constitution of the Agency without the prior approval of the Minister.

+[Act 31 of 2018 wef 01/04/2019]

-(2) Any amendment made to the memorandum and articles of association of the Agency without the prior approval of the Minister shall be void.
+(2) Any amendment made to the constitution of the Agency without the prior approval of the Minister shall be void.

+[Act 31 of 2018 wef 01/04/2019]

+[Act 31 of 2018 wef 01/04/2019]

 ### Appointment of board of directors

 59\.—(1) This section shall have effect notwithstanding any provision in the Companies Act (Cap.
-50) and the memorandum and articles of association of the Agency.
+50) and the constitution of the Agency.

+[Act 31 of 2018 wef 01/04/2019]

 (2) The board of directors of the Agency shall consist of —